WelcomeToThursday/WTT-Campaigns/docs/raid-authoring.md

 # Connected raid authoring

-The season creator and the in-raid editor share a recoverable draft.
+The Campaign Creator and the in-raid editor share a recoverable draft.
 Publishing a pack is still a separate action.
 A preview never registers quest triggers, runs story actions, or spawns gameplay objects.

 ## Connect a raid

 1. In the game's BepInEx configuration, enable **WTT-Campaigns → Raid authoring → Enable authoring**.
 Enter a raid on the map you want to edit.
 Any character can capture a draft, including a normal character.
-2. Open a draft in the administrator's season creator.
+2. Open a draft in the administrator's Campaign Creator.
 In **Connected raid**, choose the advertised map/client and select **Connect draft**.
 3. Press **Ctrl+F8**, or use **Create in raid**, **Pick in raid**, or **Edit in raid** beside a compatible web field.
 A web request opens its focused task when no other screen or unfinished capture owns input.

 The raid keeps running.
 Your character remains in place and can take damage.
 The editor does not pause AI, the raid timer, or audio.